1. Quick Facts

 - Limited long-term safety data

-Visible cosmetic changes are generally gradual and dependent upon repeated consistent application over time.
+Rather than producing measurable systemic hormonal effects, SNAP-8 is generally discussed in terms of localized cosmetic activity.
+Visible cosmetic changes are typically gradual and dependent upon repeated, consistent application over time.

 - Store refrigerated after preparation